 Make a Good “Career” Page

-Now, make sure that the “Career” page is full of information we mentioned before.
+Now, make sure that the “Career” page is full of the information we mentioned before.
 In the next chapters, we will also create your candidate profile to put there.

-Good developers are in high demand, which encourages them to search jobs often, just because they can.
+Good developers are in high demand, which encourages them to search for jobs often, just because they can.

 More than that, you create the feeling that you search for people constantly, as you have many projects coming in, on a daily basis.
 Set up your Google Analytics to keep an eye on the traffic and incoming applications.

 To hire full-time, or even remote React developers, but more locally, make research in the most famous work portals.

 Use also those links.
 But before, check if it matches your business profile:

 Where To Search for Great React Developers?

 LinkedIn – which became the most popular place to search for a job lately.